 does not remedy a breach of the Contract which is capable of remedy within the period specified by the Commonwealth in a notice of default issued by the Commonwealth to the Contractor requiring the Contractor to remedy the breach;

-becomes bankrupt or insolvent, except to the extent the exercise of a right under this clause 16.1e is prevented by law;
+becomes bankrupt or insolvent, except to the extent the exercise of a right under this clause 16.1e is prevented by law; or

 breaches any of its obligations under clause 18.

-Termination for Convenience (core)
+Termination for Convenience (Core)

 In addition to any other rights it has under the Contract, the Commonwealth may at any time terminate the Contract by notifying the Contractor in writing.
 If the Commonwealth issues such a notice, the Contractor shall stop work in accordance with the notice, comply with any directions given by the Commonwealth and mitigate all loss, costs (including the costs of its compliance with any directions) and expenses in connection with the termination, including those arising from affected subcontracts.